 Are electronic health records (EHRs) to blame?
 While they are a contributing factor, burnout rates among physicians using an EHR are higher (57.2%) than those not using an EHR (44.6%).
 However, this is a multifaceted issue.
 There is a dichotomy between what is needed to effectively treat patients vs. requirements for defensive documentation, clinical analytics quality reporting, and insurance payment reform.
 Many physicians feel they have been relegated to the rule of data entry clerks.
 Medicine itself also is constantly changing: new drugs, new tests, and new guidelines and protocols.

-Read the full blog post by Christine Parent, Associate Vice President, MEDITECH in September 2017 Health Management Technology.
+Read the full blog post by MEDITECH's AVP Christine Parent onthe September 2017 Health Management Technology website.